top of page

 The solar interconnection process can get slowed down by not facilitating utility company requests, such as making the system available for inspection.
 Also, using incompatible equipment can slow or halt the interconnection process.
 Some solar installation companies have experienced long delays with the utility company, but this issue is relatively rare and is sometimes due to issues with the utility meter.

-Solar Interconnection For Systems With Batteries
+Solar Interconnection Agreements With Batteries

 PV systems with batteries can still qualify for solar interconnection.
 In fact, solar energy storage systems can allow your customers to take advantage of time-of-use rates if available through the local utility company.